carlyh-micb/ADC-documentation/create_OCA_schema.md

 This methodology is a work in progress and we are interested in working with researchers to develop best practices and recommendations.

+## Publish it in an OCA specific repository
+This is a feature that is currently under development at ADC and we are looking for feedback from researchers about requirements.
+We seek to create an OCA repository model, that can be federated across Canada so that other instutitions can host a schema repository to meet their user needs but remain connected with all other OCA repositories.

+An OCA specific respository will enable additional functionalities of the OCA schema such as creation of additional overlays by other authors or deeper search functionality.

+An OCA repository will not be incompatible with depositing the schema in other locations as well because of the properties of the [SAIDs](identifiers_and_saids.md) (self-addressing identifiers).
+Any schema (and specifically the Capture Base although it applies to all schema components) will have an identifier that is computationally calculated from the content.
+If the content changes in any small way, the identifier (the SAID) is completely different.
+If you find two schemas in two different locations but they have the same SIAD you are confident that they are identical.

 ## Generate a form from the OCA schema bundle
 Currently [under development](https://browser.oca.argo.colossi.network/#/preview).